Student Report Guidance

 D Reluctant

-• This pupil is regularly not completing work.
+• This student is regularly not completing work.

 • There is a real cause for concern around the lack of effort in lessons.